jononon/Barcode-Scanner/README.md

 # Barcode-Scanner
 Code for a Barcode Scanner for Access to Backstage

-Email Jonathan if you want a standalone version
+Email Jonathan Damico if you want a standalone version